 jouasm@whidbeyhealth.org

-Commissioner James Golder is certified in Health Care Governance by the Washington State Hospital Association and the Association of Washington Public Hospital Districts (2022).
+Commissioner Marion Jouas is certified in Health Care Governance (Level 2) by the Washington State Hospital Association and the Association of Washington Public Hospital Districts.
+She also holds a certification in Rural Hospital Board Membership by the National Rural Hospital Association.

 Board Secretary